- About Us

 Evaluation of the Federal Reserve System's Vendor Selection and Management Processes Related to the Federal Reserve Bank of New York's (FRB New York) Emergency Lending Programs

 As part of its emergency lending program, FRB New York operated six emergency lending facilities, five of which were supported by multiple vendor contracts.
 FRB New York awarded some of its emergency lending program–related contracts noncompetitively because of the exigent circumstances, and other contracts pose potential conflict-of-interest risks to the System.
 FRB New York's reliance on vendors highlights the importance of its monitoring of vendor performance.
 We plan to assess the Board's and FRB New York's processes related to vendor selection and management for FRB New York's emergency lending programs.

 Audit of the CFPB's Consumer Response Operations

-Pursuant to the Dodd-Frank Act, the Bureau's Office of Consumer Response collects, monitors, and responds to consumer complaints on financial services and products.
-The Bureau uses these consumer complaints to help inform the agency's supervision activities, enforce federal consumer financial laws, and write rules and regulations.
+Pursuant to the Dodd-Frank Act, the CFPB's Office of Consumer Response collects, monitors, and responds to consumer complaints on financial services and products.
+The CFPB uses these consumer complaints to help inform the agency's supervision activities, enforce federal consumer financial laws, and write rules and regulations.
 With an increase in consumer complaints as a result of the COVID-19 pandemic and a recent organizational shift to the newly created Division of Consumer Education and External Affairs, Consumer Response faces an operational risk with respect to the timeliness with which it can respond to consumer complaints.
-We plan to assess the Bureau's effectiveness and timeliness in responding to consumer complaints.
+We plan to assess the CFPB's effectiveness and timeliness in responding to consumer complaints.